maiskt/hackathon.github.io/docs/06-Bank.md

 * Yes
 * No

-Note:

-* ACTIVE_BANK_MERCHANT is not available for 2013 and 2014 surveys.

 ## ACTIVE_BANK_BILL
 Active use of bank for bill payment: Counts individuals who paid bills using a bank account in the last 90 days.